 To access suggested routes, select Maps from the bottom navigation menu and tap Routes.
 Strava will default to using your current location as a starting point.
-You can select Current Location in the upper left-hand corner of the map to search for a different location, or long-press on the map to drop a pin at a new location.
+You can tap Current Location to search for a different location, or long-press on the map to drop a pin at a new location.
+You can also long-press on a Strava suggested start point to plan a route from that point.
 To further personalize your generated routes, use the following options:

-- Sport Type: Choose between running, riding, and walking to generate routes optimized for each sport.
+- Sport Type: Choose between running, riding, walking, hiking, trail running, gravel riding, or mountain biking to generate routes optimized for each sport.

 - Distance: Select a distance that is around what you’re looking for, and we’ll find the best route near that distance.
 In order to provide the highest quality route, distances may vary from the exact selection.